Uanela/arkos/packages/arkos/canary-notes.md

 ### Deprecate

 - deprecated and removed possibility of desabling database connection because it no longer exits
-- Remove database connection check or allow only one check at start time or first request.
+- Remove database connection check or allow only one check at start time for first request.

 # Canary Notes v1.4.0-beta